-Although deep tissue massage and Swedish massage use some similar strokes, they have different uses and involve drastically different levels of pressure.
+Although deep tissue and Swedish massage use some similar strokes, they have different uses and involve drastically different levels of pressure.

 Here’s how it breaks down:

 - Purpose – Swedish massage is designed to help you relax and alleviate muscle tension that comes from day-to-day activities like office work.
-Deep tissue massage is chiefly for treating chronic pain and muscle injuries.
+Deep tissue is chiefly for treating chronic pain and muscle injuries.

 - Focus – Swedish massage is focused on areas of the body that hold the most tension (neck, back, shoulders) and targets your superficial muscle layers.
-Deep tissue massage is aimed at the inner layers of your muscles to treat muscle and tendon injuries and pain.
+Deep tissue is aimed at the inner layers of your muscles to treat muscle and tendon injuries and pain.

 - Pressure – Both Swedish and deep tissue massage involve using the fingers and palms to knead your tissues.
 However, during a deep tissue massage the massage therapist may also use their elbows and forearms to increase pressure.

 What should I expect during a deep tissue massage?